jitinsingla/MitoXRNet/README.md

 if using env file give error, just ensure all the following packages are installed: gc, cupy, pytirch, numpy, teno

+## MitoXRNet Usage
+User can train the model from scratch or use the pretrained weights from the paper to directly predict on their dataset.
+For training from sratch follow the instruictions mentioned under "Trainign from Scratch" and then predict using "Prediction" instructions
+For directlyu predicting using the pretrained mdoels, skip trining instrcutiuons and directly go to "Prediction" section.

 ## Training from Scratch
 #### Data preparation:
 Data/TrainingData